AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ---
 # Knowing when and how to modify existing database tables

-This tutorial will discuss best practices for modifying database tables that are created by Adobe Commerce or 3rd party modules.
-Knowing when its appropriate and ensuring they are done in the most effective manner will ensure a long and stable commerce platform.
+This tutorial demonstrates best practices for modifying database tables that are created by Adobe Commerce or third-party modules.
+Understanding when it's appropriate to modify tables and how to modify them effectively helps ensure the long term viability and stability of your commerce platform.

 Migrating from Magento 1 and other e-commerce platforms or working with modules from the Adobe Commerce Marketplace often requires adding and saving extra data.
 Usually, your first thought might be to simply add a new column or adjust an existing column in a database table.
 However, modifying a core Adobe Commerce table or other tables created by third-party vendors should only be done in limited situations..